 temporary relief from operational duties where appropriate;

+access to peer support mechanisms;

 follow-up monitoring of wellbeing and operational readiness.

-The VTS provider should facilitate timely access to qualified mental health professionals and appropriate treatment services.
+Timely access to qualified mental health professionals and appropriate treatment services should be facilitate by the VTS provider.
 Support should continue throughout recovery and, where necessary, include arrangements for rehabilitation, return-to-work planning and ongoing follow-up.
 Any return-to-work arrangements should take account of operational readiness, individual wellbeing and organisational safety requirements.

 The objective is to ensure that personnel experiencing trauma receive appropriate professional care while minimising adverse impacts on individual wellbeing, operational safety and organisational resilience.